How to Use Color Labels in Lightroom Classic

 Adding stars to your imagesAdding stars to your imagesAdding stars to your images

-In this image, I’ve clicked the five stars filter to show only the images that I’ve rated with five stars.
+In this image, I’ve clicked the five stars filter to only the images that I’ve rated with five stars.
 This system is used by many photographers to classify their favorite images.

 Stars are a great system, but their use is more hierachical than color labels.
 Adding a star rating is typically an endorsement of the quality of the image.